Macy2107/COMP1589_Portfolio_Website/README.md

 A personal portfolio website built with plain HTML, CSS, and JavaScript, showcasing my interests in music, photography, calligraphy, and more — alongside a way for visitors to reach out or leave feedback.

+## ⬇️ Downloading This Project

+1. Download or clone this repository to your computer.
+2. Make sure the video file used on the Music Video page is named exactly `CatVideo.mp4` and placed in the same folder as `video.html` — if it downloaded as `CatVideo.zip`, extract it first, then locate and rename the actual video file inside.
+3. Open `home.html` directly in a browser, or serve the folder with a local development server (e.g. `python3 -m http.server` or VS Code's Live Server extension) for the best experience.
 ## 🌐 Live Pages

 | Page | File | Description |